 Everyone can reduce their risk for prediabetes and diabetes by eating a healthy diet and getting regular physical activity, but we know that’s easier said than done.
 One option is a CDC-recognized lifestyle change program that gives participants with prediabetes the resources and support they need to prevent the condition from becoming diabetes.
 The program includes expert coaching and a support group of fellow participants with similar goals.
 Medicare now covers the program free of charge, though few providers have signed up to provide the benefit to date.
 To see if there is a Medicare-covered program in your area, click here.

 The conversation doesn’t end here!
 Keep an eye out for future AARP events and content on the topic of diabetes prevention.
-Go to aarp.org/prediabetes to learn more about the condition and check out AARP’s Healthy Living page for more information about healthy eating, staying fit, and wellness and longevity.
+Learn more about the condition and check out AARP’s Healthy Living page for more information about healthy eating, staying fit, and wellness and longevity.